 Have a plan in place before you need it.
-As Florida grappled with how to address this unprecedented outbreak, managers turned to two documents that had been written for other jurisdictions for guidance: Hawaii’s Rapid Response Contingency Plan and the Great Barrier Reef Marine Park Authority’s Reef Health Incident Response System.
+As Florida grappled with how to address this unprecedented outbreak, managers turned to two documents that had been written for other jurisdictions for guidance: opens in a new windowHawaii’s Rapid Response Contingency Planopens PDF file and the opens in a new windowGreat Barrier Reef Marine Park Authority’s Reef Health Incident Response Systemopens PDF file .

 Have a lot of back-up plans.
 While having a plan ahead of time is important, it is equally important to be ready and willing to switch to contingency plans at a moment’s notice.
 Flexibility and adaptive management are key!